Peru Trips & Educational Tours

 Few countries enjoy the blend of native cultures, world-class cuisine and picture-postcard landscapes like Peru.
 It’s no surprise people from all over the world pin this South American country at the top of their bucket list.

 Those who come can immerse into the Quechua culture, learning about ancient traditions that still exist today.
-The more adventurous will tackle some of the continent’s most memorable Andean treks, especially in the Sacred Valley and towards the UNECO-listed Machu Picchu.
+The more adventurous will tackle some of the continent’s most memorable Andean treks, especially in the Sacred Valley and towards the UNESCO-listed Machu Picchu.

 Girl weaving in Cusco Peru